 An audit is a way to identify the strengths and weaknesses of your website.
 It also lets you see which pages are performing well and which need improvement.

 A content audit is an activity that helps you identify the goals and objectives of your website.
-It also identifies which pages on your site provide value to visitors and how they can be used to achieve these goals.
+It also determines which pages on your site provide value to visitors and how they can be used to achieve these goals.

-How to Run an Advanced Content Audit for your Website
+How to Run an Advanced Content Audit for Your Website